Intelligence is your brain’s capacity to deal with a wide range of thoughts and ideas.

 People who write legibly want to be understood.
 Thus they make an effort to present themselves clearly, which takes brain power.
 Quick clear handwriting shows practice and patience, which in turn shows development.

-Quick wit almost invariably signals that someone’s mind has been cultivated:
+Quick wit invariably signals that someone’s mind has been cultivated:

 Wit is mental sharpness.
 It is cognitive acuity.
-It is keenness.
+It is cleverness, keenness.

-Similarly — and for the same reasons — people who like to laugh, and who in turn like to make others laugh, are frequently smart.
+Similarly — and for the same reasons — people who like to laugh, and who in turn like to make others laugh, are almost unfailingly intelligent.

 A sharp sense of time and direction show brain power.